datasaur-ai/api-client-example/apply-labels/readme.md

 - `team_id` (str): The ID of the team.
 - `project_id` (str): The ID of the project.
 - `labelers_file` (str, optional): The path to the JSON file that contains the labelers.
 Defaults to "labelers.json".
+- `users_csv` (str, optional): Path to a CSV file containing users info.
+See user_management readme for structure.
+If omitted, script will only read from labelers_file.
 - `verbose` (bool, optional): Whether to output verbose messages.
 Defaults to False.